Shaping Bend’s Future

 By Corie Harlan, Cities and Towns Program Director, Central Oregon LandWatch

 Bend is one of the fastest growing and least affordable places in the state.
 To preserve our livability while tackling the challenges of rapid growth, an affordable housing shortage, and the impacts of drought and climate change, smart planning will continue to be key to Central Oregon’s thriving future.
+But planning isn’t enough.
+We must also pursue the tools and approaches that allow us to build more affordable housing, more quickly within our city.

 And, the future of Bend is happening now.
-The City of Bend is beginning work that will guide our community’s growth now and for the next 20 to 50 years.
-LandWatch’s Cities & Towns team is and will be deeply involved with these efforts on the path ahead — and we’ll make sure our community knows the best times to make their voices heard along the way.
+The City of Bend is beginning work that will guide our community’s growth now and for the next 20 to50 years.
+LandWatch’s Cities & Towns team is and will be deeply involved with these efforts on the path ahead—and we’ll make sure our community knows the best times to make their voices heard along the way.

-This is how, together, we’ll help ensure we’re growing well, with intention, and in ways that deliver Complete Communities to this place we all call home — mixed-use places within our city with housing options for all, nature nearby, access to essential services and amenities, and convenient, safe transportation options.
+This is how, together, we’ll help ensure we’re growing well, with intention, and in ways that deliver Complete Communities to this place we all call home—mixed use places within our city with housing options for all, nature nearby, access to essential services and amenities, and convenient, safe transportation options.

-Here is an overview of what’s ahead, with a focus on the one-time, UGB expansion.
+Here is an overview of what’s ahead, with a focus on the one-time, ‘quick’ UGB expansion.
 We’ll share more about the 20-year Growth Plan and Urban Reserves Process in a future blog post.
 (And if you want to learn more now, check out the presentation that the Growth Management Team gave to City Council on July 17.)

 A one-time 100-acre UGB expansion